 Just when you’re about to reach your goal, you notice that the goalpost of your life purpose is no longer in the same place.

-Through a series of games you play, your interests, passions or worldview change.
+Through a series of games you play, your interests, passions, and worldview change.

 As you win at more games, your goalpost of life purpose moves up yet again.

 Before you know it, a new, greater-than-you purpose shows up.

 You may lose or you may win.